BreachVex vs Pentera — Automated Pentest Comparison 2026

 The proof-of-exploit model eliminates triage waste.
 Traditional DAST scanners generate 30–60% false positive rates (Ponemon Institute, 2024), requiring 20–50 analyst hours per scan cycle to investigate noise before a single valid ticket can be filed.
 BreachVex only reports what it can demonstrate: a finding includes the working HTTP request, the server response proving exploitation, the exact payload, and reproduction steps.
 At under 2% false positives across a 296-finding, 22-target benchmark, the signal-to-noise ratio is orders of magnitude better than signature-based scanning.

 The attack engine's depth covers the full web attack surface.
-The multi-stage attack engine runs passive recon, active probing, authentication bootstrap, cartography, attack planning, and 9 exploit squads — all within a single orchestrated run.
-The 47-tool stack (Nuclei, ffuf, Playwright, katana, and custom exploit modules) targets 120+ vulnerability classes: SQL injection, SSRF, IDOR, XSS, JWT vulnerabilities, command injection, path traversal, business logic flaws, BOLA, mass assignment, and API-specific attack patterns the OWASP API Security Top 10:2023 prioritizes.
+The multi-stage attack engine runs passive recon, active probing, authentication bootstrap, attack surface mapping, attack planning, and parallel exploitation — all within a single orchestrated run.
+The integrated tool stack — combining a template-based vulnerability scanner, a content/parameter fuzzer, headless browser automation, a web crawler, and custom exploit modules — targets the full OWASP Top 10 and beyond: SQL injection, SSRF, IDOR, XSS, JWT vulnerabilities, command injection, path traversal, business logic flaws, BOLA, mass assignment, and API-specific attack patterns the OWASP API Security Top 10:2023 prioritizes.

 Sub-60-minute scan time changes the economics.
 A 60-minute scan that integrates with your CI/CD pipeline is a different category of tool than a 2–4 week manual engagement.
 When your team ships five times per day, annual pentests provide seven days of security coverage per year.
 BreachVex provides coverage on every deploy.